eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 An algorithm that can produce the answer to this (and similar) questions is called a _strong simulator_.
 This is quite a powerful notion, since it is more powerful than a theoretical quantum computer which can only produce a sample from the output distribution.
-A slightly weaker notions is that of _weak simulation_: output a sample in accordance with the output distribution $\mathcal P_\mathcal C$.
+A slightly weaker notion is that of _weak simulation_: instead of the exact probability output a sample in accordance with the output distribution $\mathcal P_\mathcal C$.
 Even constructing a _weak simulator_ is probably too lofty of a goal, because no real quantum computer will be completely noiseless and thus cannot sample exactly from $\mathcal P_\mathcal C$.
+It is therefore maybe unreasonable to expect a classical computer to do either of these (except for simple circuits) and we will instead define $\epsilon$-simulation that relaxes the constraints further.

 ![A general quantum circuit]({{ site.url }}/img/quantum-simulation-circuit.svg)\\
 _A general quantum circuit, with $n$ product state inputs, a unitary evolution,